WHY WISER

 Start by questioning everything.
 Define what the work is supposed to achieve, who it serves, and who owns the outcome—because if no one owns the "why," the rest doesn't matter.

-Never accept a process without asking why it exists.
 Challenge assumptions, especially "that's how we've always done it."
 Most processes are 80% waste, 20% value.
-Sacred cows make the tastiest burgers.
+But question intelligently—some complexity serves real purposes. - Accept You Don't Know What You Want Yet

 Identify

-• Map Reality
+- Map Reality Through Observation

-• Catalog Waste
+- Catalog Waste Without Prejudice

 Simplify